TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

         * a Knights Hospitaller carrack or ship-of-the-line that was launched in 1718 and broken up in 1753<sup>[5]</sup>
         * a Knights Hospitaller ship-of-the-line that was launched in 1720 and broken up c.
 1765<sup>[5]</sup>
         * a Knights Hospitaller ship-of-the-line that was launched in 1768 and decommissioned c.
 1784<sup>[5]</sup>.
+        * a Knights Hospitaller ship-of-the-line that was captured by the French in Valetta before being launched by them and entering service as the _Athénien_.
+She was subsequently captured by the British and taken into service as the _HMS Athenienne_ c.1798<sup>[8]</sup>. _(I'll add more history if I add British ship names to this mod at a later date. __-Jess__)_
     * _San Raimondo (English: Saint Peter)_: ap
     * _San Salvatore (English: Holy Saviour)_: a Knights Hospitaller ship-of-the-line that was launched c.
 1760 and decommissioned in 1762.<sup>[5]</sup>.
     * _San Vicenzo (English: Saint Vincenzo)_: